RDCbum/RH_demo/docs/core/P24_CLAIM_WORDING.md

    `ctx_real_logR_alpha_upper` interval arithmetic check), and
 3) the analytic lemmas stated in the paper (A1-from-supercritical and A2-from-ABC, together with the classical A/B/C packages).
-The Buchstab bridge provides an optional derivation of A1.
+The Buchstab bridge provides an optional derivation of A1, and the fixed-window route is an alternative paper-level bridge if the threshold-control lemma is established.

 Equivalently: if the paper-level assumptions hold and the gate checks pass, then the Lean development proves `ERURH.RH_from_ERURH_conditional` and the Route B unconditional core.

+For the canonical referee-facing summary, see `docs/core/P27_REFEREE_PACKET.md`.

 ## Trust boundary